Click to go to Digital Deli Too Home Page blank head

 Notes on Provenances:

-The most helpful provenances were BradburyMedia website, the log of the radioGOLDINdex and newspaper listings.
+The most helpful provenances were BradburyMedia website, and newspaper listings.

 What you see here, is what you get.
 Complete transparency.
 We have no 'credentials' whatsoever--in any way, shape, or form--in the 'otr community'--none.
 But here's how we did it--for better or worse.
 Here's how you can build on it yourselves--hopefully for the better.
 Here are the breadcrumbs--just follow the trail a bit further if you wish.
 No hobbled downloads.
 No misdirection.
 No posturing about our 'credentials.'
 No misrepresentations.
 No strings attached.
 We point you in the right direction and you're free to expand on it, extend it, use it however it best advances your efforts.